Deploy GPU Prover

 Download the GPU Pico proving service image from

-/home/ubuntu:curl -sL -O https://pico-proofs.s3.us-west-2.amazonaws.com/prover-network/mainnet/pico-proving-service-gpu.tar -
+/home/ubuntu:curl -sL -O https://pico-proofs.s3.us-west-2.amazonaws.com/prover-network/mainnet/pico_proving_service_gpu_v1_0_1.tar -

 Load the image into Docker:

-Clone the repository and enter the GPU docker folder:
+Clone the repository and enter the GPU Docker folder:

 Copy the environment template: